 - Happens in Austin Powers a few times, which makes sense considering it's a James Bond parody.

-- When the Einsatzkommando attempt to arrest Glaeken in The Keep, he responds to this by dishing out a truly epic railing kill to the one who tries to grab hold of him, chucking him over a bridge railing and down a big bottomless gorge.
+- In The Keep, Glaeken dishes out a truly epic railing kill to the Nazi soldier who tries to grab hold of him, chucking him over a bridge railing and down a big gorge.
 In slow motion, no less!

 - The two-story saloon version is parodied in a dream/fantasy sequence in an episode of Family Matters, in which Carl Winslow mortally wounds a bandit version of Urkel on the first floor of the establishment, who then dramatically makes his way around the set, climbing up the stairs, only to fall through the railing into a table on the ground level right next to where he started.